hggorel/Off-The-Rails/index.md

+## Introduction To Game

+Your heist on the queens crown was a success!
+Now however, you need to get off the train with the crown and your life!
+Dash through all the train cars to safety and the ultimate victory!

+## Team Bios

+- Hannah is a junior Computer Science and Mathematics double major.
+Her favorite games are Eternal Sonata and the classics like Mario and Pokemon.
+Roles: Developer, Producer
+- Elise is a senior computer science and art history double major; she aims to, yet again, combine these two aspects of her life.
+She loves trains and is very excited about that specific aspect.
+Her fave games are mainly isometric CRPGs, but she’s very nostalgic for all farming sims.
+Roles: (Main) Animator, User Researcher, QA Tester
+- Alex is a senior Computer Science major, math and philosophy minor.
+Some absolute banger games are Monster Hunter, The Souls franchises and many other RPGs.
+Roles: Level Designer, Publicist, QA tester
+- Christian is a senior Computer Science major, with minors in Math and Philosophy.
+He loves Rocket League and the Dark Souls series, but does not limit himself by a genre of video game.
+Roles: QA Tester, (and whatever else he wants)

+## Game Description
+working on it

+## Advertisement
+also working on it

+## Key Features
+All of the things you can look forward to in our super cool game!
+- side scroller with platformer aspects
+- small enemy battles/fights
+- different weapon options
+- gravity
+- health systems
+-
+maybe add more... still working on it

+## Background
+gonna work on it eventually

+## Concept Art
+in progress

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/hggorel/Off-The-Rails/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.